ludbek/bro/readme.md

 Boots a project.
 It executes task at `boot` section in the `.brofile`.
 Use this command to launch tools necessary for the project. e.g. emulators, text editor, browser, etc.

-### workon
+### default
-`$ bro project workon`
+`$ bro project default`
+Or
+`$ bro project`

 Execute this task for every new terminal.
 Useful for setting environment variables.
-It executes commands at `workon` section in the `.brofile` at a project directory.
+It executes commands at `default` section in the `.brofile` at a project directory.

 # Brofile
 `.brofile` is a shell script which is executed during project creation and task execution.